Nepal

 We left Lumbini to head for Kathmandu.
 We were dealing with some complicated travel logistics, needing to get our visas and permits to cross Tibet and China and also trying to squeeze in a trip to Bhutan and go trekking.

 Unfortunately we quickly found that roads in Nepal were generally atrocious.
-Many sections are under construction, roads are frequented by large container trucks and crazy passenger buses, and the paving that currently exists is crumbling into axel breaking potholes.
+Many sections are under construction, roads are frequented by large container trucks and crazy passenger buses, and the paving that currently exists is crumbling into axle breaking potholes.
 The drive from the border to Kathmandu was agonizing - 300km taking close to twelve hours.
 But finally we made it and began planning our trek in the foothills of the Annapurna region.

 We do not carry backpacking gear in the truck so first we headed into Kathmandu’s Thamel area where the small streets are lined with outdoor stores selling every kind of new and used, genuine and knock off gear imaginable.
 The shop keepers were informative and honest, telling us that their gear prominently branded with famous names like Northface and Osprey were actually made in local factories.